Zettaei/MGR/project/api/Readme.md

-1. "npm install" on Terminal and change Directory to this folder to install all dependencies necessary for running server
+1. open Terminal and change Directory to this folder and enter "npm install" to install all dependencies necessary for running server

 3. in .env
  - change all DB_* according to your PostgreSQL database